STScI-MIRI/whippot/README.md

   themselves to the observing epoch.
 This can be done with astropy's SkyCoord tools ([SkyCoord documentation](https://docs.astropy.org/en/stable/api/astropy.coordinates.SkyCoord.html)).
-  This gives considerable flexibility in specifying the coordinates; for example, by providing a distance and proper motions, the user can propagate the positions using `SkyCoord.apply_space_motion()` to compute offsets for multiple epochs.
+  After providing proper motion values, you can propagate the positions using `SkyCoord.apply_space_motion()` to compute offsets for multiple epochs.
 Each offset value is pinned to a particular observing epoch.
-  The user will have to carefully assess their error budget corresponding to how much sources might move, and how much positional error their observing mode can tolerate.
+You will have to carefully assess the error budget corresponding to how much sources might move within a given window, and how much positional error their observing mode can tolerate.

 #### Getting RA and Dec for exoplanets given a relative position

-Another use for SkyCoord functionality is for exoplanet systems where the position is defined relative to the primary.
-After creating a SkyCoord object for the primary, the RA and Dec of the planet(s) can be derived using `SkyCoord.spherical_offset_by(delta_ra, delta_dec)` or `SkyCoord.primary.directional_offset_by(sep, pa)`.
+Another use case for SkyCoord is exoplanet systems (or other systems where the mass ratio is << 1), where the position of the companion is defined relative to the primary.
+After creating a SkyCoord object for the primary, the RA and Dec of the planet(s) can be derived using `SkyCoord.spherical_offset_by(delta_ra, delta_dec)` or `SkyCoord.directional_offset_by(sep, pa)`.

 ### Position angles